This is the web site and home page of Sandusky Ohio Chapter 2094 of USA Dance Inc.

 On the National Website, click on the MEMBERSHIP menu to download and print a membership application, to start a new membership or renew an existing one.
 Or call Duane and he will bring you one!
 419-929-1114

-*USA DANCE chapters create dance opportunities for local citizens by organizing affordable social dances, dance lessons and workshops.
-Chapter members often present dance education and live demonstrations in nursing homes, retirement homes, hospitals, schools, shopping malls, and other public places, while striving to educate the public regarding the health and social benefits of ballroom dancing.
+*USA DANCE chapters create dance opportunities locally by organizing affordable social dances, dance lessons, exhibitions and workshops.
+Chapter members often present dance education and live demonstrations at senior centers, nursing/retirement homes, schools, shopping malls, and other public places, while striving to educate the public regarding the health and social benefits of ballroom dancing.
 The goal of each chapter is to serve the national mission on a grassroots level, as a leader and motivator for ballroom dance activities in the community, colleges and schools.